Accessibility apps: Accessibility features in iPhones and computers

 People who experience disabilities are able to increase the accessibility of technology they already own by enabling specific features.
 For example, within the settings app on iPhones, there are several features that increase accessibility such as 'Assistive Touch', 'Classic Invert Colours', 'Colour Filters' and 'Magnifier'.
 These adjustments found in iPhone settings have the ability to improve accessibility for people who experience disabilities such as motor impairments, visual impairments, colour blindness, and sensory insensitivities.
 Hence, it is not just independent apps but also features within software that are able to increase accessibility for individuals.

-Low-level coding—extremely complex yet incredibly customizable.
-This software creation process is expensive and time-consuming, but a person can do just about everything with it.
+The coding for these features is complex but also allows for a wide range of customization and can be tailored for specific requirements in accessibility.

 Some advocates argue that smartphone makers should prioritize accessibility to improve device usability for people with disabilities.
 In recent years, progress are being made and more tools are constantly being developed to aid accessibility in mobile devices.
 Especially the Apple iPhones.

 In the fall of 2023, Apple's new feature Personal Voice was officially applied.
 This feature is available on iOS 17, iPadOS 17, and macOS Sonoma.
 Personal Voice can help people with disabilities at risk of aphasia to generate their permanent voice through their 15-minute audio recording.
 Tristram Ingham has facioscapulohumeral muscular dystrophy (FSHD), a condition that means he may eventually lose the ability to speak.
 But as a doctor, academic researcher and community leader for people with disabilities, speaking is very important to him.
 He said that the application of Personal Voice for him can help him realize the value of life after the loss of speech, and he can still contribute to the community through this technology, rather than just staying at home.